Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/😶‍🌫️ Theory of Computation/Models of Computation & Abstract Machines/Models of Computation & Abstract Machines.md

 > 🔗 https://en.wikipedia.org/wiki/Transition_system

-In [theoretical computer science](https://en.wikipedia.org/wiki/Theoretical_computer_science "Theoretical computer science"), a **transition system** is a concept used in the study of [computation](https://en.wikipedia.org/wiki/Computation "Computation").
-It is used to describe the potential behavior of [discrete systems](https://en.wikipedia.org/wiki/Discrete_system "Discrete system").
-It consists of [states](https://en.wikipedia.org/wiki/State_\(computer_science\) "State (computer science)") and transitions between states, which may be labeled with labels chosen from a set; the same label may appear on more than one transition.
+In [theoretical computer science](https://en.wikipedia.org/wiki/Theoretical_computer_science "Theoretical computer science"), a **transition system** is a concept used in the study of [computation](https://en.wikipedia.org/wiki/Computation "Computation"). ==It is used to describe the potential behavior of [discrete systems](https://en.wikipedia.org/wiki/Discrete_system "Discrete system").== It consists of [states](https://en.wikipedia.org/wiki/State_\(computer_science\) "State (computer science)") and transitions between states, which may be labeled with labels chosen from a set; the same label may appear on more than one transition.
 If the label set is a [singleton](https://en.wikipedia.org/wiki/Singleton_\(mathematics\) "Singleton (mathematics)"), the system is essentially unlabeled, and a simpler definition that omits the labels is possible.

 Transition systems coincide mathematically with [abstract rewriting systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system "Abstract rewriting system") (as explained further in this article) and [directed graphs](https://en.wikipedia.org/wiki/Directed_graph "Directed graph").
 They differ from [finite-state automata](https://en.wikipedia.org/wiki/Finite-state_automata "Finite-state automata") in several ways:
 - The set of states is not necessarily finite, or even countable.